umbraco/UmbracoDocs/10/umbraco-cms/fundamentals/setup/upgrading/version-specific/README.md

 ### Upgrading via NuGet

-This is an important one and there was not a perfect solution to this.
+This is an important one and there was no perfect solution to this.
 We have removed the UrlRewriting dependency and no longer ship with it.
 However, if you are using it we didn't want to have NuGet delete all of your rewrites.
 The good news is that if you are using it, the NuGet upgrade will not delete your rewrite file and everything should continue to work.

 However, if you are not using it, **you will get an error after upgrading.
 Here's how to fix it:**